 In 2008, AS.37 Chapter 16 was enacted creating the Pension Obligation Bond Corporation (POBC) for the purpose of issuing bonds for up to \$5 billion for the prepayment of UAAL of the retirement systems.
 The POBC bonds would be considered State Supported debt as they would be secured by agreements with other state agencies that are subject to annual appropriation.
 In 2018, the POBC bond limit was reduced to \$1.5 billion.
-As of June 30, 2019, no bonds have been sold by the POBC.
+Based on the September 4, 2020 decision of the Alaska Supreme Court this statutory construct is invalid.

 In 2018, AS 37 Chapter 18 was enacted creating the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) for the purpose of selling bonds for up to \$1 billion to provide for the purchase of certain State of Alaska tax credits.
 The ATCCBC bonds would be considered State Supported debt as they would be secured by agreements entered into by other state agencies that are subject to annual appropriation.
 A legal challenge on the State Constitutionality of the ATCCBC was filed and delayed the potential for bond issuance.
-As of June 30, 2019, the legal challenge of the ATCCBC was not resolved and no bonds have been sold by the ATCCBC.
+Based on the September 4, 2020 decision of the Alaska Supreme Court this statutory construct is invalid.